panawaShe/malaria-ml-diagnosis/README.md

 This repository contains the R scripts used in the study:

-**"Machine Learning Approaches for Malaria Diagnosis Using Clinical and Demographic Data."**
+**"Ensemble Machine Learning for Malaria Diagnosis in Resource-Limited Settings."**

 The repository provides the full analytical workflow used to develop and evaluate machine learning models for malaria diagnosis using retrospective clinical data.